Science.tv: Content

-The focus of science.tv is user-generated content, and much of the content on the site is actually embedded from other video sites, including YouTube.
-The intended audience is broad, ranging from school students to academics and professional programme-makers.
+The focus of science.tv is user-generated content, and much of the content on the site was actually embedded from other video sites, including YouTube.
+The intended audience was broad, ranging from school students to academics and professional programme-makers.

-Users are able to navigate for content via site-wide search, tags and by preset categories, which include: physics, chemistry and biology.
+Users were able to navigate for content via site-wide search, tags and by preset categories, which included: physics, chemistry and biology.